top of page

 ABOUT THE INSTRUMENT

-The "GuQin" is an ancient Chinese instrument (pictured above) also known as the Yao qin, the jade qin, the silk tong, and the seven stringed qin, has a history of at least 3,000 years.
+The "Guqin" is an ancient Chinese instrument (pictured above) also known as the Yao qin, the jade qin, the silk tong, and the seven stringed qin, has a history of at least 3,000 years.
 It is the most prestigious musical instrument in ancient China, known as a philosophical art or artistic philosophy, and listed as the top of the four arts of qin, chess, calligraphy, and painting.

 ABOUT THE COMPOSER